cosmo-lang/cosmo/README.md

  * Regexes
 - Allow throwing class instances that inherit from a base `Exception` class
 - `try..catch` statements
+- `none` coalescing/accessing
+- Intrinsic methods for all datatypes (inherit from a base type)
 - Decorators
 - Interfaces
 - Namespaces